DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

 SB3 Policy
 ^^^^^^^^^^

-SB3 networks are separated into two mains parts (see figure below):
+SB3 networks are separated into two main parts (see figure below):

 - A features extractor (usually shared between actor and critic when applicable, to save computation) whose role is to extract features (i.e. convert to a feature vector) from high-dimensional observations, for instance, a CNN that extracts features from images.